NEU-DS-4200-S20-Staff/Assignment--Brushing-and-Linking-in-D3/README.md

 ## Submission Instructions

-1. Submit a URL to your GitHub Page (same as the link you edited at the top) to [the associated assignment on Canvas](https://canvas.instructure.com/courses/1711075/assignments/12962345/).
+1. Submit a URL to your repository to [the associated assignment on Canvas](https://canvas.instructure.com/courses/1781714/assignments/13207130).

 ## Tips and Tricks